Photo by Innerbody Research

 Ultimately, this paints a picture of a company with a fairly good reputation marred at times by a lack of clarity in the eyes of customers who get billed unexpectedly, perhaps having missed some of Ro’s disclamatory language about payments.

 Ro Sparks contains two ED drugs that both belong to the same drug class: phosphodiesterase 5 (PDE5) inhibitors.
-These drugs don’t spontaneously give you an erection — a common misconception reinforced by some popular media.
-Instead, they create a situation in the body that’s more conducive to establishing an erection as a response to erotic stimuli, be it physical or psychological.3
+These medications don’t trigger erections independently — a common misconception driven by popular media portrayals; rather, they create a situation in the body that’s more conducive to establishing an erection as a response to erotic stimuli, be it physical or psychological.3

 To get a sense of how this works, it helps to understand a little about what happens when arousal leads to an erection.